sillsdev/flex-languagedepot-metadata/README.md

 ### Setup

+- run src/getDependences.sh to automate installing the above dependencies with apt-get
+- run src/setupPostgresql.sh to automate creating a role for the database we'll use

 Note: make sure you have set up your `postgres` user with a database usage password.
 By default, it will not have a password, and you will need to do this before proceeding.
 You will also need to be running a user with `createdb` and `dropdb` permissions in postgresql; `postgres` will have these already.

 Place all the folders you wish to scan in a single directory.
 Make a config file with the token 'password', which contains your user password for `postgres`.
 You may place the config file wherever you like.